Wythe County, Virginia: History

 On August 15, 1926, the lynching of Raymond Byrd occurred at the Wythe County jail.

 Another notable area within the county is the unincorporated community of Fort Chiswell - named for a French and Indian War era fort.
 The fort and its surrounding buildings served as the county seat until the incorporated town of Wytheville was established approximately 10 miles to the west.
 The fort fell into disrepair and its ruins were covered over when the intersection of I-77 and I-81 was constructed in the 1970s.
 A pyramid marker now stands in the approximate location of the former fort.
 The community was named for Colonel John Chiswell who helped establish the lead mines (1757) prior to the Austin's purchase.

 Wythe County's location, at the confluence of I-81 and I-77 which is, incidentally, a wrong-way concurrency, has led to its growth for industry and tourism.
-Recently Gatorade and Pepsi manufacturing facilities have located here, primarily due to the ease of access and central location along the Eastern seaboard.
+In the 21st century, Gatorade and Pepsi manufacturing facilities have located here, primarily due to the ease of access and central location along the Eastern seaboard.
 There are a variety of travel-related businesses including several hundred hotel rooms, several truck stops, and restaurants located in the county.

 Tourism takes a variety of different forms in Wythe County.
-There are numerous opportunities for those that enjoy outdoor activities including a variety of trails, campgrounds, and parks in the area.
+There are numerous opportunities for those that enjoy outdoor activities including a variety of trails, campgrounds, and parks in the area including the headquarters of New River Trail State Park, Rural Retreat Lake, and Crystal Springs Recreation Area.
 Its first winery opened in 2006 and a second opened in 2007.
 A dinner theatre is located in the county seat, Wytheville.
+Wytheville itself is home to a recently revitalized historic downtown district with restaurants, shops, breweries, and the Millwald Theatre.
+In 2022, it was announced that the Blue Ridge Bobcats, a professional ice hockey team, would begin play at the Hitachi Energy Arena in Wythe County.